There is Nothing Wrong With You

 Get the Gift…

-So, when you find a part that you’re having trouble with, what you can do, first of all, it’s not all of you.
+So, when you find a part that you’re having trouble with, what you can do, first of all, is know it’s not all of you.
 And the part you dislike the most, it’s not all of you.
 You are not this thing.
 But this thing is part of you because you’re human.

 I encourage you to do is pull that part out of you and have her, or him, sit in a chair opposite you.
 And just notice the age of that part.
 And how, I’m going to just say she, how she’s sitting, how she’s dressed, how she’s feeling.